'I got my life back.' Veterans with PTSD making progress thanks to service dog program

 O’Brien’s mother spotted the frisky lab-poodle mix on Facebook and convinced her daughter to adopt the dog she named Albus.
 Months later, O'Brien learned about Dogs 4 Valor, and the pair joined the program in October 2023.

-Now, O’Brien said she can get back out in public — she even went on vacation to Branson, Missouri, “things that I never would have thought I would do really, probably ever again.”
+O’Brien says she can now go out in public again — she even went on vacation to Branson, Missouri, “things that I never would have thought I would do really, probably ever again.”

 Mark Atkinson, 38, served in Afghanistan as a corporal in the Marine Corps.
 He returned home with PTSD and major depressive disorder, causing sleeplessness and anxiety.
 He adopted Lexi, now 5, in 2020.